webpack/webpack.js.org/content/configuration/index.md

   - skipjack
 ---

 Webpack is fed a configuration object.
-It is passed in one of two ways depending on how you are using webpack: through the [terminal]() or via [Node]().
-Learn more about the various ways this can be done in [Passing a Configuration]().
+It is passed in one of two ways depending on how you are using webpack: through the terminal or via Node.js.
 All the available configuration options are specified below.

 T> Notice that throughout the configuration we use Node's built-in [path module](https://nodejs.org/api/path.html).
 This prevents file path issues between operating systems.
 See [this section](https://nodejs.org/api/path.html#path_windows_vs_posix) for more.

-### Configuration Options
+## Options

 ``` js-with-links-with-details
 {